sharvas/roger-skyline/README.md

 DOS protection was set up with **fail2ban** and rules in iptables.

 Web server was configured with **nginx**, SSL key and certificate were generated with **openssl**.
-Deployment was implemented through Github.
+The deployment was implemented through Github.

 **Useful intformation**:
 * https://www.thegeekstuff.com/2011/01/iptables-fundamentals/